 Whilst you are on an apprenticeship your employer pays you a salary, this includes all off the job training.

 If you do not hold the relevant maths and English qualifications, you will be expected to undertake functional skills at level 2 in both subjects.

 How is it assessed?

-Assessment has three aspects which include observation of your actual performance and your knowledge and understanding you display in response to written and/or spoken questions, and a portfolio of support material which you will build up containing assignments, case studies and testimony evidence.
+Assessment has three aspects which include observation of your actual performance and your knowledge and understanding you display in response to written and/ or spoken questions, and a portfolio of support material which you will build up containing assignments, case studies and testimony evidence through the e-portfolio.

 What financial support is on offer?